 If a PI exhausts the maximum amount of ACCESS Credits available at a given tier and determines that more resources are needed to complete the project, they may submit a request to a larger tier.
 The proposal document for the larger-scale tier should describe any progress made at the smaller-scale tier.
 The initial allocation of ACCESS Credits will be half of the total amount for the new tier minus the amount consumed at the smaller-scale tier.
 When moving to the Maximize ACCESS tier, projects will be awarded according to the AARC process.
 The PI will be entitled to proceed according to the rules governing the new project tier.

 A PI who applies for an ACCESS resource allocation is usually a researcher or educator at a U.S. academic or research institution.
-A postdoc is eligible to serve as a PI, but most graduate students and all undergraduate students are not eligible to be PIs.
+A postdoc is eligible to serve as a PI in any opportunity, and graduate students may serve as the PI on an Explore ACCESS project.
+NSF Graduate Research Fellowship awardees and honorable mentions may serve as PI on either an Explore ACCESS or Discover ACCESS project.
+Undergraduate students are not eligible to be PIs.
 This section clarifies and makes explicit the eligibility rules that apply to specific classes of researchers and educators.

 Undergraduate students and high school students are ineligible to be PI of an allocation request; a qualified advisor must serve in this capacity.